kwignes/kwignes.github.io/about.md

 ---

+Hi, I'm Kris.
 I'm a front-end developer and designer from Vancouver, BC.

-I design and build responsive websites in WordPress, Bootstrap, and from scratch.
-I'm most skilled at HTML and CSS, but also experienced with JavaScript, jQuery, SEO, and PhotoShop.
+I build responsive, easy-to-use websites for large and small companies across North America.
+I'm most skilled at HTML and CSS, but also experienced with PHP, JavaScript, jQuery, SEO, and PhotoShop.

 Outside of the web, I love to play soccer, run marathons and stay active.
 I'm a highly motivated and friendly individual, driven to deliver the best quality products.
 Feel free to contact me about your next project.